AREKKUZZERA/PlayerStats-API/README.md

 1. Drop `PlayerStats-API-x.x.jar` into your `plugins/` folder.
 2. Start the server — `config.yml` is generated automatically.
 3. The HTTP API starts on port `8080` by default.
+If the port is busy, the plugin tries `8081` through `8089`.

 ---